cwi-dis/videoLat/trunk/videoLat/README.txt

 These should be included in a videoLat source distribution in the thirdParty subdirectory.

+You also need libpng 1.5, download from http://sourceforge.net/projects/libpng/files/libpng15/

-You also need a few more packages, install these through macports, all universal:
+You may need a few more packages, to be determined.

-% sudo port install libiconv +universal
-% sudo port install ImageMagick +universal
-% sudo port install cmake +universal

-(this list may be incomplete, please inform me if this is the case).

 1. Build zbar with:
 	% mkdir thirdParty/installed